 Gaps in cyber skills versus IT security needs, is worrisome.
 Growing security needs requires skilled professionals, and security tools – supervision is necessary to oversee security holes if any.
 Talent pool for cybersecurity is less, and demands for such skilled people are rising, and the gap is wide.
 Universities,realizing this, are offering specialized courses and even some companies are offering tailored courses to meet such demands.

 HIPAA, GDPR, SOX and now CCPA, and many more states have begun to roll out legislations concerning IT security.
 Organizations need to comply with these regulations to stay compliant.
 This is no longer a necessity it is now the absolute norm, to stay in business.
 Organizations will need to plan their IT security overall keeping this in mind.

 Identity access and management (IAM) is an absolute requirement for organizations.

-Data is lifeline of business and it is the most important asset.
-To secure data, IAM solutions is the best choice, with IAM offers SSO, MFA tools that secures most applications, and also can enable organizations maintain a healthy IT security posture.
+Data is the lifeline of business, and it is the most important asset.
+To secure data, IAM solutions is the best choice, with IAM offers SSO, MFA tools that secure most applications, and also can enable organizations maintain a healthy IT security posture.

 Companies may begin to embrace managed SOC, the rationale behind can be seen along with the fact that someone manages your security requirements and needs, so that you can concentrate on business, added managed SOC will bring in more seasoned professionals to handle your IT security.
 However, this model can have flips to it, it is critical to select and work with the right service provider.